 High Head Pressure in Heat Mode

-When outdoor temperatures get low enough the outdoor coil may become icebound and require a defrost.
-Different manufacturers use different control strategies but the common sequence is the system will switch into cooling mode, turn off the condensing fan and turn on aux. heat where applicable until the defrost is complete.
-Because of the sound of the valve switching and the steam leaving the coil this can cause nuisance service calls if the customer happens to observe a defrost.
+When outdoor temperatures get low enough, the outdoor coil may become icebound and require a defrost.
+Different manufacturers use different control strategies, but the common sequence is that system will switch into cooling mode, turn off the condensing fan, and turn on auxiliary heat where applicable until the defrost is complete.
+There will be a sound when the valve switches and the steam leaves the coil, so these noises can cause nuisance service calls if the customer happens to observe a defrost.

 You Need Compression For The Valve to Shift

 The reversing valve solenoid relies on system pressure to force the valve back and forth.
-If the compressor isn't running or has poor compression the valve can fail to shift or can fail to shift completely resulting in a possible misdiagnosis of the valve as the issue.
+If the compressor isn't running or has poor compression, the valve can fail to shift completely, resulting in a possible misdiagnosis of the valve as the issue.

 Suction Pressure Drops As Outdoor Temperature Drops

-Because the evaporator is outside in heat mode the suction pressure and suction saturation will decrease as the outdoor ambient temperatures decrease.
+Because the evaporator is outside in heat mode, the suction pressure and suction saturation decrease as the outdoor ambient temperatures decrease.
 This will also increase the compression ratio the colder it gets, which reduces system capacity unless other strategies are employed to increase the capacity.

 Connect the Suction Gauge to the “Common” Suction Port

-The large line we would normally refer to as the “suction” line becomes a vapor line, this is because it is high-pressure discharge rather than suction in the heating mode.
-In order to check suction pressure, you need to connect to the specially designed common suction port that connects to suction between the compressor and the reversing valve.
+The large line we would normally refer to as the “suction” line becomes a vapor line because it is a high-pressure discharge rather than suction in the heating mode.
+To check suction pressure, you need to connect to the specially designed common suction port that connects to suction between the compressor and the reversing valve.

 Obviously, this is just an introduction, but don't be afraid.
 Heat pumps are getting better and better and more technician-friendly all the time.
 Start with reading the product info on the particular unit you are working on and go from there.